 Make sure to use the Thesis/Dissertation Approval Form (from the Graduate School) to collect the signatures from your committee members.
-This form will need to be given to the NSM office of Academic Affairs when you submit your Thesis or Dissertation.
+This form will need to be given to the NSM Office of Academic Affairs when you submit your Thesis or Dissertation.
 Note that the following types of signatures will be allowed: actual signature, Adobe signature within Acrobat, electronic signature.

 Make sure to follow the template from the Graduate School to format and organize the front matter of your Thesis or Dissertation.

-Here is some additional useful information for Latex users:
+Additional useful information for LaTeX users:

-- The style file itself has all the examples and documentation on how to customize/use the included features and directives.
+- The style file has all the examples and documentation on how to customize/use the included features and directives.